tinkledoomhammer/some-notes/stackedit/Code/godot/shaders.md

 	* No textures, only scalar and vector types
 	* As a workaround, a texture array can be passed as a regular uniform, and the index as an instance uniform
 	* Each shader can have at most 16 instance uniforms
-	* If the shader has multiple materials, the earlier uniforms can shadow the later uniforms
+	* If the shader has multiple materials, the earlier uniforms can shadow the later uniforms unless they have the same name, index, and type
+		* This can be guaranteed by specifying an instancce_index hint:
+		* `instance uniform vec4 my_color : source_color, instance_index(5);`
 ### Built-in variables